aanand/git-up/README.md

 configuration
 -------------

-`git-up` now has some configuration.
-Yay.

-As of `v0.4.1`, `git-up` can check your app for any new bundled gems and suggest a `bundle install` if necessary.
+`git-up` can check your app for any new bundled gems and suggest a `bundle install` if necessary.

-It slows the process down slightly, and is therefore enabled by setting `GIT_UP_BUNDLER_CHECK='true'` in your `.bashrc`, `.profile`, or whatever.
+It slows the process down slightly, and is therefore enabled by setting `git-up.bundler.check` to `true` in your git config, either globally or per-project.
+To set it globally, run this command anywhere:

+    git config --global git-up.bundler.check true

+To set it within a project, run this command inside that project's directory:

+    git config git-up.bundler.check true

+Replace 'true' with 'false' to disable checking.